Joey Skaggs: Cathouse for Dogs

-The "Cathouse for Dogs" is regarded as Skaggs’ first major media hoax.
-In 1976, Joey Skaggs placed an ad in New York’s Village Voice promoting a "Cathouse for Dogs," claiming pet owners could pay $50 for their dogs to be sexually gratified.
-When the media expressed interest, Skaggs staged an event with volunteers and dogs and later provided video footage to WABC-TV, which was incorporated into the documentary, It's A Dog's Life, which addressed animal cruelty and won an Emmy.
-Skaggs was subpoenaed by the Attorney General’s office for operating a bordello for dogs.
-At the hearing, he revealed the hoax, emphasizing the role of media in misrepresentation.
-WABC-TV did not issue a correction.
+The "Cathouse for Dogs" has been described as an early media hoax associated with Skaggs.
+In 1976, Skaggs placed an advertisement in The Village Voice promoting a service described as a "Cathouse for Dogs," stating that pet owners could pay a fee for their animals.
+Following media interest, an event involving volunteers and dogs was staged, and video footage was later provided to WABC-TV.
+The footage was incorporated into the documentary It’s A Dog’s Life, which addressed animal welfare issues and received an Emmy Award.

+Skaggs was subsequently subpoenaed by the New York State Attorney General's office in connection with the incident.
+During the hearing, the event was described as a hoax.
+No correction was issued by WABC-TV.

 Celebrity Sperm Bank

-Later in 1976, under the alias Giuseppe Scaggoli, Joey Skaggs announced an auction for a fictitious “Celebrity Sperm Bank,” claiming to offer sperm from rock stars such as Mick Jagger, Bob Dylan, and John Lennon.
+Later in 1976, under the alias Giuseppe Scaggoli, Skaggs announced an auction for a fictitious "Celebrity Sperm Bank," claiming to offer sperm from rock stars such as Mick Jagger, Bob Dylan, and John Lennon.
 On the day of the supposed event, Skaggs staged a scene outside a brownstone on Waverly Place in New York City, featuring actors posing as bidders and protesters.
 When the media arrived, Skaggs claimed the sperm had been stolen and read a ransom note that humorously referenced activist Abbie Hoffman.
 Despite the event not occurring as advertised, it attracted significant media attention in both print and broadcast news.

 1980s and 1990s

 Metamorphosis, Cockroach Miracle Cure

-In 1981, Joey Skaggs orchestrated the “Metamorphosis Cockroach Miracle Cure” hoax to critique the media’s susceptibility to sensational stories.
+In 1981, Skaggs orchestrated the "Metamorphosis Cockroach Miracle Cure" hoax to critique the media's susceptibility to sensational stories.
 Using the alias Dr. Josef Gregor—an allusion to Gregor Samsa, the protagonist in Franz Kafka’s novella The Metamorphosis—Skaggs held a press conference dressed in a white suit and Panama hat adorned with fake cockroaches.
-He claimed to have developed a “miracle cure” derived from hormones extracted from super-roaches immune to toxins, asserting it could treat conditions such as acne, anemia, and radiation exposure.
-Accompanied by friends, colleagues, and students from the School of Visual Arts, Skaggs offered the cure “freely to the world.”
-Despite overt references to Kafka’s story, the clues went unnoticed and the claim was widely reported, including by UPI.
+He claimed to have developed a "miracle cure" derived from hormones extracted from super-roaches immune to toxins, asserting it could treat conditions such as acne, anemia, and radiation exposure.
+Accompanied by friends, colleagues, and students from the School of Visual Arts, Skaggs offered the cure "freely to the world."
+Despite overt references to Kafka's story, the clues went unnoticed and the claim was widely reported, including by UPI.

-Skaggs, in character as Dr. Gregor, appeared on WNBC-TV’s Live at Five, where he was interviewed about the discovery.
+Skaggs, in character as Dr. Gregor, appeared on WNBC-TV's Live at Five, where he was interviewed about the discovery.
 Media outlets, including People and The Wall Street Journal, later exposed the hoax, though WNBC-TV did not issue a retraction.

 Fish Condos

-In 1983, Joey Skaggs created “Fish Condos,” a series of aquatic sculptures designed to resemble bedrooms, bathrooms, living rooms, and kitchens, intended for upwardly mobile guppies.
-While some speculated whether the pieces were part of a hoax, the fish tanks were functional and real.
-The sculptures satirized gentrification in New York City and commented on environmental degradation.
-“Fish Condos” received significant media coverage, appearing in New York Magazine, Life, and the Neiman Marcus Christmas Catalog, among other outlets.
+In 1983, Skaggs created "Fish Condos," a series of aquatic sculptures designed to resemble domestic interior spaces, including bedrooms, bathrooms, living rooms, and kitchens.
+The works functioned as aquariums.

+The sculptures have been described as addressing themes such as gentrification in New York City and environmental issues.
+"Fish Condos" received media coverage in publications including New York Magazine and Life, as well as in the Neiman Marcus Christmas catalog.
 They were also featured on television and exhibited in museums and galleries worldwide.